Rhinoplasty

 - A nose that is too big in proportion to the rest of the face

-- A prominent concave or bump on the bridge of the nose
+- A prominent dip or bump on the bridge of the nose

-- A nasal tip that is too rounder or pointed
+- A nasal tip that is too rounded or pointed

 - An internal defect that interferes with breathing, such as a deviated septum